 Limitations of Distributed Cloud Edge

 - Workload restrictions.
-Distributed Cloud Edge places a number of restrictions on your workloads, as described in Limitations for Distributed Cloud Edge workloads.
+Distributed Cloud Edge places several restrictions on your workloads.

 Known issues in this release of Distributed Cloud Edge